Barns Green Primary School has a dedicated Governing Body who support the Headteacher and all the staff in the running of the school.

 Sue Whittle (Co-opted Governor)

 I have recently retired after many years in education.
-I was a Headteacher for 17 years in 3 large primary schools.
-For the last part of my career I worked as a Local Authority Adviser in Surrey and then in West Sussex, where I advised and supported Headteachers and teachers in their work.
+I was a Headteacher for seventeen years in three large primary schools.
+For the last part of my career, I worked as a Local Authority Adviser in Surrey and then in West Sussex, where I advised and supported Headteachers and teachers in their work.
 Much of this recent work was in smaller village schools.